theochem/horton/doc/user_hamiltonian_molecular.rst

 Specifying the molecular geometry
 =================================

-Horton can load/dump the molecular geometry from/to different file formats.
+HORTON can load/dump the molecular geometry from/to different file formats.
 The file format is determined automatically using the extension or prefix of the filename.
 For more information on supported file formats, refer to :ref:`ref_file_formats`.